Calebssu/dsa-8-27-2024/README.md

 ##### Problem 1

-For problem one it would be Linear time complexity O(n) because the runtime is based off of how many indexes are in the array.
+For problem one it would be Quadratic Time O(n^2) because the number of operations grows with the size that's passed in.
+If the array were to increase by one, it would actually double the runtime because of algorithm's structure.

 ##### Problem 2